Cultural Studies

 RELG 480: Senior Project

-Individually-designed reading and research programs, developed in consultation with faculty in the department, requiring the senior religion major to apply acquired analytical and reasearch skills in exploring an appropriate religious studies topic.
+Individual research project component of the senior seminar, developed in consultation with faculty in the department, requiring the senior religion major to apply acquired analytical and research skills in exploring an appropriate religious studies topic.

 RELG 490: Honors Thesis I